You budget online. You invest online. Why not apply for your life insurance online?Read more

 “If you have received a life insurance payout, this is one time where it may make sense to let the cash just sit in your account,” says R.J.
 Weiss, a CFP® professional and founder of the personal finance education website The Ways to Wealth.
 “Your goal is to make a rational, educated decision, not an emotional one.”

-Keeping a payout in cash will allow you to cover bills and other pressing financial needs in the months after losing a loved one.
+Keeping a lump-sum payout in cash will allow you to cover bills and other pressing financial needs in the months after losing a loved one.
 Just don’t leave the money in a checking account, says Daniel Kopp, a fee-only, fiduciary financial planner and founder of Wise Stewardship Financial Planning, which specializes in serving widows, widowers and service members.

 Consider a high-yield savings account